sharazghouri/wp-disable-lazy-loading/readme.txt

 == Description ==

-Disable core Lazy Loading .
+Disable Lazy Loading .
 You can exclude lazy loading  Post Type or ID,

 == Usage ==

-Disable core Lazy Loading .
+Disable Lazy Loading .
 You can exclude lazy loading  Post Type or ID.
 Visit Settings->Lazy Loading Page where you can play with settings.

 == Installation ==